 Action 2.6.3 Recruitment and Retention

+Return to Action Plan

 To ensure recruitment processes show/test understanding of vulnerability for potential new employees entering the service and throughout their career

+ORGANISATIONAL IMPACT:

 A motivated workforce who have aligned values and integrity and understand their role in relation to vulnerability leading to greater retention and job satisfaction throughout their career.

-A workforce with enhanced motivation to recognise and respond to individuals experiencing vulnerability with compassion, respect and dignity.

-Objective 1: To have a workforce that understands, and is motivated to understand, the importance and complex nature of vulnerability from the moment they join the service and the role they perform within the service to deliver

-Objective 2: To ensure that officers and staff continue to have aligned values in relation to vulnerability
+EXTERNAL IMPACT: Individuals experiencing vulnerability are recognised and responded to with compassion, respect and dignity by motivated officers and staff.
+Objective 1: To have a workforce that understands, and is motivated to understand, the importance and complex nature of vulnerability from the moment they join the service Objective 2: To ensure that officers and staff continue to have aligned values in relation to vulnerability What do we mean?

 Having the right people in policing from the start reflecting the community they serve.
+What do we need?

 Vulnerability at the heart of recruitment Review of recruitment processes such as:

 - Adverts

 - Process

 - Induction

-- Accessibility and diversity
+- · Accessibility and diversity

+What do we mean?

-Ensuring a continued focus on vulnerability throughout their career
+Ensuring a continued focus on vulnerability throughout their career What do we need?